 - 8.4 grams of fiber

 Read more: Red Kidney Beans Health Risk

 Sort the dry beans.
-Throw away any that are moldy, pockmarked, shrunken or otherwise unacceptable.
+Throw away any that are moldy, pockmarked, shrunken or broken, as advised by North Dakota State University.
 Once you finish sorting, repeat the sorting to try to find anything you missed the first time.
 As you do this more and more, you'll get better at spotting bad beans.